DevRel-Foundation/governance/drf_phases_plan.md

 	- Write a well-defined mission statement for the group for the 6 month period.
 	- Define the leadership structure for the group.
 		- How are decisions made?
-		- How will members be included in decisions?
+		- How will participants be included in decisions?
 		- Who is responsible for what tasks?
 	- Estimate what resources and personnel are needed to accomplish the mission statement.
 	- How often and when will the group meet?